Temuujinn123/cep-cybersecurity-nowadays/Soical_Engnnering_Attacks.md

 - People claiming to be government personnel
 - Unknown QR codes
 - Bad spelling and grammars
-- Login pages from unknown sites
+-Login pages from unknown sites
-What are some ways to protect ourselves?
+## What are some ways to protect ourselves?
 The best thing to do is always do research beforehand and be vigilant.
 Never blindly trust everything you see.
-Here are other ways to protect yourself:
+Here are ways to protect yourself:
 - Contact the organization the person is claiming to be
 - Install security tools like antiviruses
 - Backup your files regularly